 People of all ages truly enjoy this park.
 The moving water delights and soothes children and adults.
 Chess players, particularly those who love the Chinese version of the game, Xiangqi, come to set up their tables and find worthy competitors.
 Others may enjoy dim sum, a Vietnamese sandwich, or a bowl of noodles and dumplings in one of the many nearby restaurants and then relax among the plants and trees that beautify the park.

-A temporary public art exhibit, Monkey See, was installed in June and will be on display through the summer in front of the modern red gate at Essex Street.
+A temporary public art exhibit, Make and Take, was installed in February and will be on display through the year in front of the modern red gate at Essex Street.

 This park connects the major transportation hub of South Station to the Financial District.
 The park has gardens, lawn areas, and the adjacent plaza, which draw in commuters and nearby workers and residents.